Unscrabble: A procurement platform to measure impact

 Partnerships are critical for a stronger idea and delivering a solution.
 Who are the key stakeholders within your idea?
 Is your solution the result of a collaborative approach?
 If not, are you looking to bring other partners along:

-In addition to our 3 corporate pilot partners – Origin Energy, Silverchef, and another that we can reveal at the end of November the Unscrabble team and its advisory board have connections to several partners – including the Australian B-Corp Community and Impact Academy, a social enterprise incubator.
+In addition to our corporate pilot partner Silver Chef, and another that we can reveal at the end of December, the Unscrabble team and its advisory board have connections to several partners – including the Australian B-Corp Community and Impact Academy, a social enterprise incubator.
 We will also look to partner with leading social enterprise bodies including Social Traders and Social Ventures Australia.

 As a current cohort member of Springboard Enterprises, Unscrabble also have connections to local councils in NSW and QLD (City of Sydney, City of Gold Coast and Brisbane City Council/Brisbane Marketing) to potentially pilot the solution.